tetsuo/tetsuo.github.io/articles/cubiclimit.md

 - Each array containing point tuples describes a `Path`, which corresponds to a single edge of the cube.
 - 12 paths are grouped together into a `Composite`.

+---

-# Toggling edges to form partial cubes
+## Toggling edges to form partial cubes

-Since Mohr's P-161 selectively displays only 6 edges of the cube, we need a way to **toggle** edges (paths) on/off.
+Since Mohr's P-161 selectively displays only 6 edges of the cube, we need a way to toggle edges (paths) on/off.
 We can do that by passing in a _predicate_ that checks if an edge is active.

 ```ts
 import { Predicate } from 'effect/Predicate'